psoerensen/gact/README.md

   [Regulation](https://www.ensembl.org/info/genome/funcgen/index.html)
   database.

-This comprehensive integration is designed to aid in the biological interpretation of genomic associations, shedding light on their complex relationships in the context of genomic associations of complex traits.
+**gact** is designed to aid in the biological interpretation of genomic associations, shedding light on their complex relationships in the context of genomic associations of complex traits.

 ![](Images/Concept.png)